Dirigo Maine Coon Cats

 A kitten has a special place in this often fast paced life of ours.

-Cats are a way of uniting people who would not otherwise meet. color
+Cats are a way of uniting people who would not otherwise meet.
+Inquiries are welcome.

 Maine Coons come in about every color.